systemd/mkosi/mkosi.md

   invoked.
 By default, the build script runs with networking turned off.
 The `$WITH_NETWORK` environment variable is passed to the `mkosi.build` build script indicating whether the build is done with or without this option.
-If specified as `--with-network=strict` the package manager is instructed not to contact the network for updating package data.
+If specified as `--with-network=never` the package manager is instructed not to contact the network for updating package data.
 This provides a minimal level of reproducibility, as long as the package data cache is already fully